ethanlee515/Compiler/README.md

 The language's grammar was provided to us in EBNF.
 We were asked to implement it as an interpreter/compiler combo.

+I apologize for lack of meaningful version history.
+This was written when I didn't know how to use git.
+Or maybe that's a good thing, since I made too many mistakes and rewrote this way too many times.
+Especially the parser.

 ## Usage

 * Build using GNU make, then invoke the sc executable.